majouve/FLAME/README.txt

 ###(FIVE) Excavation Filter
 The dates of the excavation start and end years are compared seperately between the central coin find and each radius coin find.
 The same comparison occurs here as well for the variable excav.start.year and excav.end.year for each coin find in the cluster.
-The tolerance for this comparison is 2.
+The tolerance for this comparison is currently set to 2.

 13293's excavation started in 2005, and 9239's started in 1969.
 (FALSE)
 13293's excavation ended in 1968, and 9239's ended in 2010.
 (FALSE)